deepesh611/OmniLangDB/README.md

 ```

 ## Contributing 🤝
 We welcome contributions from the community.
 If you'd like to contribute, please follow the contribution guidelines.
+You can refer the [Docasuras](https://docusaurus.io/docs) documentations for the same

 ## Contribution Guidelines
 - Create an `issue` first.
 Once you are assigned to the issue, you can proceed with the next steps.